manishdwibedy/QualiMed/README.md

-# Health-Tech Test Case Generator
+# QualiMed: AI Test Case Generator

-This application is a powerful tool designed to accelerate the software quality assurance process in the health-tech industry.
-It leverages Large Language Models (LLMs) to automatically generate comprehensive test case suites from software requirement documents or plain text descriptions.
+QualiMed is a powerful AI-driven tool designed to accelerate the software quality assurance process by automatically generating comprehensive test cases from software requirements.

 ## Key Features